lcmd-epfl/benchmark_tmc/representations/README.md

 bash ../subset_submit.sh generate_rep_spahm_qstack.py SPAHM_e qstack TM-GSspinPlus ~/benchmark_tmc/data/TM-GSspinPlus/0-xyz subset_refcodes/TM-GSspinPlus_sub_0.txt
 ```

-*For details, see `subset_submit.sh` and prepare a text file containing
+*For details, see `subset_submit.sh`.
+You need to prepare a text file containing
 the refcodes for the subset.
 Example outputs are provided in the
 `TM-GSspinPlus/examples_output/` folder.*